 \subsubsection{Leadership switching}

-Fig. \ref{fig:leadership_switch} demonstrates an instance of leadership switching which occurs multiple times over the course of the trajectory.
-The human starts leading by moving below the obstacle, but the robot maintains its lead in front rather than rotating to a familiar orientation in training and allowing the human to lead, showing the ability to switch roles during the trajectory while leveraging task understanding to do so.
+Fig. \ref{fig:leadership_switch} demonstrates an instance of leadership switching, which occurs several times over the course of the trajectory.
+The human starts leading by moving below the obstacle, but the robot takes over by maintaining its lead in front.
+Both agents approach the goal past the final obstacle.
+This demonstrates the ability to switch roles while maintaining task understanding.